dwarvesf/playground/_memo/how-to-take-a-better-screenshot.md

   - tutorial
   - guideline
   - productivity
-title: How To Take Better Screenshot
+title: How To Make Your Screenshot Look Good
 date: 2024-03-16
 description: null
 authors: